dnix/performa/README.md

 <br>

 **Performa** is an open-source Python library that provides transparent, composable, and rigorously tested building blocks for real estate financial modeling.
-It serves as a protocol designed to be the common language for the next generation of analysts, developers, investors, financiers, and AI assistants to serve them all.
+It serves as a protocol designed to be the common language for the next generation of analysts, developers, investors, financiers, and AI assistants.

 For decades, real estate finance has been powered by spreadsheets and proprietary "black box" software.
 But today, our industry stands at an inflection point.
-The dawn of the AI era demands models that are not just human-readable, but also machine-executable — a "glass box" approach that is transparent, auditable, and extensible by any and all.
+The dawn of the AI era demands models that are not just human-readable, but also machine-executable — a "glass box" approach that is transparent, auditable, and extensible.

 Highlights: